mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 transport protocols to use; trust model information, inherited from the relevant Association, used to identify the remote on connection establishment;
 and so on.
-Each Association is associated with a single Remote, either explicitly by the application (when created by the initiation of a Message Carrier) or a Listener (when created by forking a Message Carrier on passive open).
+Each Association is associated with a single Remote, either explicitly by the application (when created by the initiation of a Carrier) or a Listener (when created by forking a Carrier on passive open).

 A Remote may be resolved, which results in zero or more Remotes with more specific information.
 For example, an application may want to establish a connection to a website identified by a URL https://www.example.com.
-This URL would be wrapped in a Remote and passed to a call to initiate a Message Carrier.
+This URL would be wrapped in a Remote and passed to a call to initiate a Carrier.
 The first pass resolution might parse the URL, decomposing it into a name, a transport port, and a transport protocol to try connecting with.
 A second pass resolution would then look up network-layer addresses associated